Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 If you aren’t in a rush like we were, it would be best to just show up at Roma Termini and get on the next train to Salerno (or to Naples if you want to transfer to Sorrento).

-Note that children three and under ride free, while 4-16 get a child rate that is usually 50% off.
+Note that children three and under ride free on these trains, while 4-16 get a child rate that is usually 50% off.
 If you buy reserved seats in advance, you don’t need to validate them there, but usually if you buy them at the station, you need to validate before boarding the train.

 If money isn’t a major factor for you, consider getting a private transfer from Rome directly to Amalfi Coast and enjoy a worry-free trip.